Navi Group

-Navi is an Indian financial services company founded by Sachin Bansal and Ankit Agarwal in 2018.
+Navi Limited is an Indian financial services company founded by Sachin Bansal and Ankit Agarwal in 2018.
 Navi operates in the space of digital Loans, home loans, mutual funds, health insurance, digital gold and UPI.

 History

 In December 2018, Sachin Bansal, after his exit from Flipkart, along with IIT-Delhi batch mate Ankit Agarwal, founded BACQ Acquisitions Private Limited which was later renamed as Navi Technologies Private Limited.
 The company has its headquarters in Bengaluru.

 Navi acquired the consulting firm MavenHive in 2019 to support its product development efforts.
-The company operates from an office in Bengaluru’s Ibbaluru, Bellandur area.
+The company operates from an office in Bengaluru's Ibbaluru, Bellandur area.

 In August 2023, it was announced Navi Group had sold Chaitanya Microfinance to the Mumbai-headquartered microfinance company, Svatantra Microfin for $178.5 million.

 On 12 March 2022 Navi filed a draft for an INR 3350 crore IPO.

 The RBI barred NBFC Navi from issuing new loans starting 21 October 2024, citing excessive lending rates and regulatory non-compliance.
 The restrictions were lifted in December 2024.